thearthurdev/hashnode/ckd7emcc7002255s127spg8dy.md

 This is what success looks like...
 ![terminal & device screen](https://cdn.hashnode.com/res/hashnode/image/upload/v1596005528020/Te7pWY04a.png)

+**Edit:** The `sudo apt install scrcpy` command is not avalilable on all debian linux systems.
+If it doesn't work for you I recommend visiting the [official repo](https://github.com/Genymobile/scrcpy) for alternate methods of installation before continuing with the post.

 ### But wait, there's more...
 Let's make running scrcpy even better by adding a few more options to the main command.